 You will also notice that the bigger leaves protruding from buds usually produce harsh smoke.
 The reason for this is that the foliage is harder and thicker when it comes to wicking the moisture away.
 Trimming the buds will ensure that the moisture content is more uniform in the curing process.

 Easy-To-Grow Cannabis Strains

 A common question that quite a few enthusiasts ask besides how to trim buds is when to trim cannabis plants.
 You may be surprised to know that trimming should always occur many days before harvesting begins.
 Most growers start cutting fan leaves off right before harvest, as this is the time when senescence is on the rise.
-Senescence is an important phase of a plant cycle in which bigger fan leaves start withering away as they age.
-Suffice to say, if you’re still asking yourself “Should I remove fan leaves during flowering?”, the answer is yes – you can start getting rid of the dying foliage days before the harvest's arrival.
+Senescence is an important phase of the plant cycle in which bigger fan leaves start withering away as they age.
+Suffice to say, if you’re still asking yourself “Should I remove fan leaves during flowering?”, the answer is yes – you can start getting rid of the dying foliage days before harvest time.
 You can even take things a step further and remove every fan leaf during this period.
 This is all part of the bigger trimming process.
 Removing fan leaves will help your cannabis plant concentrate all of its energy on getting the buds bigger and denser.